AAMIRR-ALI/android_device_realme_bladerunner_48m/README.md

-# Device Tree for the Realme X50 Pro 5G
+# Device Tree for the Realme X50 Pro 5G Play

-The realme X50 Pro 5G (codenamed _"bladerunner"_) is a high-end smartphone from realme.
+The realme X50 Pro 5G Play (codenamed _"bladerunner_48m"_) is a high-end smartphone from realme.
 It was announced and released in February 2020.

 ## Device specifications